christianrowlands/wavedigger/README.md

 - **Interactive Map**: Visualize results on a deck.gl-powered map
 - **Search History**: Track recent searches for quick access
 - **Responsive Design**: Works on desktop and mobile devices

+## Acknowledgments

+🙏 **This project would not be possible without the incredible work done by the [apple-corelocation-experiments](https://github.com/acheong08/apple-corelocation-experiments) team.**

+WaveDigger is built upon their research and reverse engineering of Apple's location services API.
+Specifically, we use:
+- Their protobuf definitions for Apple's WLOC API
+- Documentation of the API endpoints and request/response formats
+- Understanding of coordinate encoding and API behavior
+- The initial bytes prefix required for valid requests

+Their work in understanding and documenting Apple's undocumented location services has made it possible for projects like WaveDigger to exist.
+Please check out their repository for the original research and additional tools for working with Apple's location services.

 ## Getting Started